qrvey/partner-portal/docs/special-features/internationalization/step-by-step.md

 * **Key** is the unique identifier that the product uses for the term or phrase.
 Many times it further helps with locating the phrase. **The key values should not be changed**.
 * **Original source** is the default English term or phrase that is used in the product.
 This value is also used as the fallback when no translation exists for the selected language.

 Additional columns can be added for each language that has to be supported by the product.
-Each translation column is named “translation_<language-code>”.
+Each translation column is named "translation_&lt; language-code &gt;".
 For example you can add a translation_es column and translate each term that is entered in the original source column, to Spanish.
 See <a href="https://en.wikipedia.org/wiki/Language_localisation" target="_blank">language sub-code and optional national sub-code</a> to learn more about language codes.

 A sample row on the static text tab of the spreadsheet may look something like this: